Free Daily & Weekly Downloads

 - Projector or interactive whiteboard

-Step 1: Introduction to Literary Devices (1 class period)
+Step 1: Introduction to Literary Devices (2 days)

-Step 4: Peer Feedback and Revision (2 class periods)
+Step 4: Peer Feedback and Revision (2 days)

 Assessment will be based on the following criteria:

 - Active participation in class discussions and group activities

 - Quality of research and presentation on assigned literary device

 - Effective incorporation of literary devices in the creative writing piece

 - Constructive feedback provided to peers during peer feedback sessions

 - Final presentation and reflection on the learning experience